Platy, Imathia: Road

-Platy can be accessed by bus or car (following A1, A2 - Egnatia Odos and the E90 routes).
+Platy can be accessed by bus or car (following the A1/E75 or A2/E90 motorways).

 Rail

-The settlement is served at the junction of the Piraeus–Platy Line and Thessaloniki–Bitola Line.
-The station is served by intercity trains between Athens and Thessaloniki, andby Proastiakos Thessaloniki services to Katerini and Larissa, Edessa, Florina and Thessaloniki.
+The settlement is served by Platy railway station at the junction of the Piraeus–Platy Line and Thessaloniki–Bitola Line.
+The station is served by intercity trains between Athens and Thessaloniki, and by Proastiakos Thessaloniki services to Katerini and Larissa, Edessa, Florina and Thessaloniki.

 Air

 There have been recent discussions about upgrading the old military airport 2 km NW of Platy for civil use.